stonexjr/geodesic_grid_dvr/README.md

 <img src="https://github.com/stonexjr/geodesic_grid_dvr/blob/master/resource/gcrm_220km_hexagon_mesh_solid.PNG?raw=true" width="200">
 <img src="https://github.com/stonexjr/geodesic_grid_dvr/blob/master/resource/gcrm_220km_triangle_mesh_solid.PNG?raw=true" width="200">

+Image rendered by the GeodesicGridDVR.
 Note that the first two images above are rendered using high resolution dataset which is not available in this repository.

 # Citations and Reuse
 If you find this work useful in your research, please consider citing: